-Maintaining tire pressure may seem like a low priority in our busy daily schedules, but keeping the correct air pressure in your tires is an important part of vehicle maintenance, as it helps with:
+Checking the air pressure in your tires may seem like a low priority in your busy daily schedule, but keeping the correct pressure in your tires is an important part of vehicle maintenance, as it helps with:

 - Optimizing tire performance

 - Extending the life of the tire tread

 - Improving handling, cornering, steering and stability while driving

 Your tires are properly inflated when their pressure matches the pounds per square inch (psi) listed on your vehicle’s tire placard or owner’s manual.
 The placard or manual should list the appropriate psi for both the front and rear tires, as they may be different from one another.
 Most passenger cars’ psi requirement will be between 30 to 35 psi, but several vehicles fall outside of that range and every vehicle will have specific requirements.
 By inflating your tires as specified, you will ensure that the tires wear evenly, provide a smooth ride, and increase fuel efficiency.

 In addition to increasing your savings and safety, proper tire pressure also helps the environment.
 Most drivers will reduce their tire tread life due to underinflation, some as much as 50%.
 Keeping your tires properly inflated extends their lifespan, meaning that fewer tires end up in landfills.
 When a vehicle is rolling on underinflated tires, the engine has to burn more fuel to power it appropriately.
 By maintaining the proper air pressure, there will be a decrease in fuel consumption, helping to preserve natural resources.

 Underinflation vs. overinflation